Novu Wellness Mental Health

 Getting Diagnosed with Pure O

-A trained mental health professional in Georgia like a therapist or psychiatrist can help you figure out if you have Pure O. They may ask questions about your thoughts, feelings, and how you try to cope with them.
+A trained mental health professional in Georgia, like a therapist or psychiatrist, can help you figure out if you have Pure O. They may ask questions about your thoughts, feelings, and how you try to cope with them.
 It’s okay to feel nervous or embarrassed.
 These experts won’t judge you.
 They’ve heard it all before.

 Many people with Pure O wait too long to get help because they’re scared their thoughts make them a bad person.
 But these thoughts are symptoms, not secrets.
 Talking to a professional is the first step to feeling better.